ISeeYou-Fortune-Telling-App/ISU-FrontEnd-App/README.md

 - click on "Scan QR Code"
 ![Example Terminal](images/example_app.jpg)
 - and scan the QR code that appears in your terminal.
+- After scanning, the app should navigate to the authentication screen.
+You can register for a customer account or seer account.
+- Afterwards, use the OTP code that's mailed to you to verify your account.
+Then, return to the authhentication screen and log in with your new account.
+You will then see the Home screen.
+- Enjoy!

 #### Android Emulator
 ```bash